Snapyou2/Brainglow/README.md

 ## Hardware

 Brainglow uses Dask to parallelize processing tasks and will extensively use your CPU.
 RAM usage can go up to 30 GB for region intensity calculation, with 10um atlas registration.
 Use an appropriate computer or server.

+## Credits
+This code has been created in Bellone's lab, UNIGE.